ex16x41/bugbounty/js-mad-recon.md

-# What content to dig thru?
+# Where to dig thru?
 JS files, HTML source code (comments, hrefs), API documentation, Configuration files, Server responses (errors, debug),

 # How endpoints may be hiding ;^)